 In 2001 in the wake of September 11th, faculty in the College of Arts, Sciences, and Letters at the University of Michigan-Dearborn established a Center for the Study of Religion and Society.

-- Provide a focus for interdisciplinary and multidisciplinary scholarly research on Religion and its relationship to American society, in addition to promoting interfaith relations and increased cross-cultural understanding.
+The Center’s primary focus is to provide interdisciplinary and multidisciplinary scholarly research on religion and its relationship to American society, in addition to promoting interfaith relations and increased cross-cultural understanding.

-Faculty affiliated with the Center and the Religious Studies minor come from a range of disciplines including History, Anthropology, English, Political Science, Psychology, and Philosophy.
-Many are actively involved in research and outreach with religious communities in Dearborn and Metropolitan Detroit.
+Faculty affiliated with the Center for Ethnic and Religious Studies come from a range of disciplines including History, Anthropology, English, Political Science, Psychology, and Philosophy.
+Many are actively involved in research and outreach with the ethnically and religiously diverse communities in Dearborn and Metropolitan Detroit.

 RELS 401/501: Contemporary Religion in U.S. Culture (aka the Worldviews Seminar) is the Center’s signature program is a cultural competency and religious literacy course.